 3. Set a realistic pay range

 Once you’ve decided on the role type and scope, you can set an appropriate salary.
 How much should you expect to pay a social media manager?
-As of April 2023, the average social media manager salary in the U.S. is about $57,000 per year.

-But the salary that your business should expect to pay depends on several factors:
+But the salary that your business should expect to pay depends on several factors.

 • The role type and time commitment, as in-house employees generally receive annual salaries.
 In contrast, freelance contractors charge per project, per hour, or per month.